LEARNAcademy/syllabus/js_intermediate/04js_testing_jest.md

 ## Exercises

-Use the following exercises to write your test first, make it fail(red), then write your function on the same file below the test and make it pass(green).
+Use the following exercises to **write your test first**, make it fail(red), then write your function on the same file below the test and make it pass(green).
 You can put all of these challenges (tests and functions) on one file.

 1) Write a function returns "drink coffee" if you are tired and "keep working" if you are not tired.
 Then write the test.